Advanced Hooks

 import { renderHook, act } from '@testing-library/react-hooks'import { CounterStepProvider, useCounter } from './counter'test('should use custom step when incrementing', () => {const wrapper = ({ children }) => <CounterStepProvider step={2}>{children}</CounterStepProvider>const { result } = renderHook(() => useCounter(), { wrapper })act(() => {result.current.increment()})expect(result.current.count).toBe(2)})

-option will accept any React component, but it must render children
+The wrapper option will accept any React component, but it must render children in order for

 the test component to render and the hook to execute.